FOREX-Dollar slips from 5-week high; Turkish lira drops | Science-Environment

 Traders expect the Fed to cut interest rates sharply by the end of the year as U.S. growth slows.
 But Tan said big cuts are unlikely, and that the dollar could rise as traders change their minds.
 Other analysts said investors' concerns about the debt ceiling standoff was causing them to buy the safe-haven dollar, ahead of a key meeting between President Joe Biden and congressional leaders on Tuesday.

-The dollar was last up 0.38% at 19.654 Turkish lira after earlier jumping to 19.7 for the first time since March 10, when it hit a record high of 19.8 on a volatile trading day.
+The dollar was last up 0.43% at 19.67 Turkish lira .
+It earlier jumped to 19.7 for the first time since March 10, when it hit a record high of 19.8 on a volatile trading day.
 Turkey headed for a runoff vote after President Tayyip Erdogan outperformed projections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)